 Who would have known that when House at the End of the Street was filming in Ottawa in 2010, a soon-to-be superstar was in our midst?
 Jennifer Lawrence had already proved her acting chops with Winter’s Bone, but had not yet been cast as the lead in the Hunger Games trilogy, the films that would cement her as a household name.

 In House at the End of the Street, Lawrence played Elissa Cassidy, a teenage girl who moves to a small town with her mother Sarah (Elizabeth Shue).
 Things get complicated when Elissa learns that a double murder happened at the nearby house, and befriends the massacre’s only survivor, Ryan (Max Theriot).
 A lot of the filming took place in Metcalfe, located in the south end of the city, which is where the Cassidy’s house was located, while Algonquin College doubled for Elissa’s high school.
 Other filming locations include Ryan Farm Park in Nepean and Rene’s Corner in Carlsbad Springs.
-The film is currently streaming on Amazon Prime Video.
+The film is currently streaming on Netflix.

 At First Light

 Ready for something less horror, more sci-fi?
 In At First Light, Stefanie Scott portrays Alex, a teenager who acquires supernatural abilities after encountering mysterious lights.
 When a shadowy government organization tries to track her down, she decides to run away with the help of her friend Sean (played by Théodore Pellerin).
 The film was mostly shot in and around Ottawa which doubled for a small California town; filming locations included Vanier and the North Gower Client Service Centre.
-At First Light premiered at the 2018 SXSW in the Narrative Spotlight program and can now be viewed on Crave.
+At First Light premiered at the 2018 SXSW in the Narrative Spotlight program and can currently be viewed on Super Channel.

 If you noticed a common theme in these five movies, that’s because many of the feature films that shoot in Ottawa are in the horror or thriller genre, as we’ve written about before.
 Looking for something lighter in these uneasy times?
 Ottawa also makes a cameo in Philippe Falardeau’s My Internship in Canada (Guibord s’en va t-en guerre), available on Crave/Starz; the Canadian classic Bon Cop, Bad Cop (on Netflix); and Trailer Park Boys 3: Don’t Legalize It (also on Netflix).